 Your flight time to the Nordic archipelago will be quite short.
 Here you can see how long it takes to fly to the Faroe Islands from various places.

 People often expect there to be a Tórshavn airport.
 However, there is no airport in Tórshavn.
 All airplanes coming to the Faroe Islands arrive at Vagar Airport as this is the only airport in the country.
 You can read our article on how to get from Vagar airport to Tórshavn here.

 When your plane has landed in Vágar, we recommend you to buy some local beer by the brewery Okkara in the duty free area.
 They are much cheaper than in stores.
 The brewing company has several beer types on the shelves at the airport.
 Be well prepared and check Okkara's range of beer before take off.

 Approaching Vagar Airport is always rewarding.
 You will see the beautiful islands nestled in the Atlantic Ocean from your airplane window.

 When travelling to the Faroe Islands, remember to bring your passport - and stay awake upon arrival in the Faroe Islands as you will see the fantastic landscape through the airplane window minutes before landing.
 The view is stunning.

 When you step out of the airplane, you step into an untouched world.
 The Faroe Islands are on many travellers' to-to list for good reasons.
 You will gain a deeper understanding of real freedom and hear the sound of stillness.
-Here are some of the most popular tours and attractions for you to visit while in the Faroe Islands.
+Here are some of the most popular attractions in the Faroe Islands for you to visit while in the unspoiled Nordic archipelago.